niccokunzmann/python-recurring-ical-events/README.rst

 *******

 This project's development is driven by tests.
+Tests assure a consistent interface and less knowledge lost over time.
+If you like to change the code, tests help that nothing breaks in the future.
+They are required in that sense.
+Example code and ics files can be transferred into tests and speed up fixing bugs.

 You can view the tests in the `test folder
 <https://github.com/niccokunzmann/python-recurring-ical-events/tree/master/test>`_.
 If you have a calendar ICS file for which this library does not